Renormalization of almost commuting pairs: Preliminaries

 As above, identify $C^r$-smooth commuting pairs with a subset of $\RR\times C^r([0,1])\times C^r([0,1])$ via (\ref{corresp1}).
 It is possible to show that this subset has a submanifold structure.
 Clearly, the space of $C^r$-smooth commuting pairs is renormalization-invariant.
 However, it is an elementary exercise to show that the operator $\cR$ is {\it not} differentiable in the space of $C^r$-smooth pairs (indeed, composition, considered as an operator $C^r\times C^r\to C^r$ is not differentiable).
 Thus the setting of $C^r$-smooth commuting pairs is equally unsuitable for the study of the hyperbolic properties of $\cR$.

 We, therefore, take a different path.
 The principal object in our approach to critical circle maps is the following space: \begin{defn} The space $\bB$ consists of $C^3$-smooth commuting pairs $\zeta=(\eta,\xi)$, such that the maps $\eta$,$\xi$ are complex-analytic on some neighborhoods of their intervals of definiton.
+We call the elements of $\bB$ {\it analytic almost commuting pairs} or simply {\it almost commuting pairs}.

-\end{defn} We call the elements of $\bB$ {\it analytic almost commuting pairs} or simply {\it almost commuting pairs}.
-A version of this ``classical'' approach was first used in the computer-assisted proof of renormalization hyperbolicity by Mestel \cite{Mes}, although, it has not received any further development in the literature since.
+\end{defn} A version of this ``classical'' approach was first used in the computer-assisted proof of renormalization hyperbolicity by Mestel \cite{Mes}, although, it has not received any further development in the literature since.

 We claim that an equivalent way of describing this space is the following: \begin{defn} The space $\bB$ consists of pairs of non-decreasing interval maps

 which have the following properties: \begin{enumerate} \item there exists an open neighborhood of the interval $[0,\xi(0)]$ on which the map $\eta$ is analytic, with a single critical point of order $3$ at the origin; \item similarly, there exists an open neighborhood of the interval $[\eta(0),0]$ on which the map $\xi$ is analytic, with a single critical point of order $3$ at the origin; \item the commutator